Toronto Maple Leafs: Conn Smythe era (1927–1961)

-After taking control on February 14, 1927, Smythe immediately renamed the team the Maple Leafs, after the national symbol of Canada.
+Smythe took control on February 14, 1927; installing himself as governor and general manager.
+He immediately renamed the team the Maple Leafs, after the national symbol of Canada, but the team was forced to play out the remainder of the 1926–27 season as St. Patricks.
 He attributed his choice of a maple leaf for the logo to his experiences as a Canadian Army officer and prisoner of war during World War I. Viewing the maple leaf as a "badge of courage", and a reminder of home, Smythe decided to give the same name to his hockey team, in honour of the many Canadian soldiers who wore it.
 However, the team was not the first to use the name.
 A Toronto minor-league baseball team had used the name "Toronto Maple Leafs" since 1895.
+Although Smythe would not acquire controlling interest in the team until 1947, he would be the franchise's dominant voice for the next four decades.

 Initial reports were that the team's colours were to be red and white, but the Leafs wore white sweaters with a green maple leaf for their first game on February 17, 1927.
 On September 27, 1927, it was announced that the Leafs had changed their colour scheme to blue and white.
 Although Smythe later stated he chose blue because it represents the Canadian skies and white to represent snow, these colours were also used on the trucks for his gravel and sand business.
 The colour blue was also a colour historically associated with the City of Toronto.
 The use of blue by top-level Toronto-based sports clubs began with the Argonaut Rowing Club in the 19th century, later adopted by their football team, the Toronto Argonauts, in 1873.